 - If you take a bus or tram ride, you always check in at entering, and check out before leaving.

 Example: if you take tram 10 to Leidseplein in Amsterdam, then tram 1 to Central Station, you check out from tram 10 and check in in tram 1 again (and check out again at Central Station).
-The system will recognize you're doing a transfer.
+The system will automatically recognize you're making a transfer.